MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 Two entity permission records are required to establish the necessary access to view and upload documents.

-- Permissions on the entity of the entity or web form:
+- Permissions on the entity of the entity or advanced form:
-    - Create an **Entity Permission** record specifying the **Entity Name** as the entity of the basic form or web form configured previously.
+    - Create an **Entity Permission** record specifying the **Entity Name** as the entity of the basic form or advanced form configured previously.
     - Select a **Scope** and scope relationship that is appropriate to the behavior of the form that you want.
     - Enable **Read** and **Append To** privileges to allow read access to documents and optionally enable **Write** privilege to allow document uploads.
 Ignore the **Child Entity Permissions** section for now since it will be populated by the next step.
 - Permissions on the **Document Location** with **Parent scope** referring to the previous permission record: